dgaydukov/cert-ocpjp11/files/ocpjp11.md

 thread start2
 thread finish2
 ```
-As you see, threads were executed sequentially
+As you see, threads were executed sequentially.
 There is no way to interrupt a thread, until thread itself has some logic to handle interruption.
-What you can do is to call `thread.interrupt` to interrupt thread, interrupted thread should have logic for checking `.interrupted()` and make some action on it.
+What you can do is to call `thread.interrupt` to to send interrupt event to thread, interrupted thread should have logic for checking `.interrupted()` and make some action on it.
 Blocking methods like `Object.wait` or `Thread.sleep` has default implementation of interruption (that's why they throw `InterruptedException`).
 ```java
 import java.util.concurrent.ExecutorService;